The Easy Ham Glaze Recipe That Will Instantly Upgrade Dinner

 Step 3: Glaze away

-Our ham glaze recipe is very basic, but it has incredible flavor.
+Our brown sugar glaze recipe is very basic, but it has incredible flavor.
 Feel free to have some fun with it!
 You can remove the vinegar and replace it with orange or pineapple juice, or you can increase the mustard to 2 tablespoons and add 1/4 cup of honey to make a honey mustard glaze.